 Skip to main content

-2023-24 Council Members
+2024-25 Council Members

-Jeremy A. Lazarus, MD is vice chair of the Council on Ethical and Judicial Affairs (CEJA).
+Jeremy A. Lazarus, MD is chair of the Council on Ethical and Judicial Affairs (CEJA).
 Dr Lazarus is a clinical professor of psychiatry at the University of Colorado Denver School of Medicine.
 Dr Lazarus is a former speaker and president of the American Medical Association and past president of the Colorado Medical Society.
 He also serves as the second vice president of the Defense Health Board.

 Larry E. Reaves, MD is a plastic and reconstructive surgeon at Cook Children's Medical Center in Fort Worth, Texas.
 Prior to joining CEJA, Dr Reaves served as a delegate representing the Texas Medical Association in the AMA House of Delegates.